 Sorry.

-Yeah, I usually come in late on like a Saturday or a Sunday, and I usually see you like on Sunday, right?
+Yeah, I usually come in late on like a Saturday or a Sunday and I usually see you like on Sunday, right?

-And when you first saw me, we you you you recognized me and we started talking, and then I would see you the next week, and then the next week, and then the next week.
+And when you first saw me, you recognized me and we started talking.

 And I've been talking about you on the radio a lot.

-Does anybody anyone ever tell you?
+Does anybody, did anyone ever tell you?

-I never mentioned your name though.
+I never mentioned your name, though.

-Yeah, but yeah, my mom always tells me.
+Yeah, my mom always tells me.

 Yeah.